kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 If for some reason the view cannot be presented, the method returns `false`.

 Okay, time to build and run!
 Select **Cary Iowa** from the employees list, and then go to the home screen.
 Activate Spotlight and search for **Brent Reid**.
 When the search result appears, tap it.
-The app will open and you'll see it flash from Cary to Brent.
+The app will open and you'll see it fade delightfully from Cary to Brent.
 Excellent work!

 ## Indexing with Core Spotlight